Interview with Melissa Haizlip on 'Mr. SOUL!' (2018)

 I must first acknowledge that the Indie Memphis Film Festival programming was excellent this year.
-When PR reached out to ask if I'd like to cover some of the films, I was sad (as I always am) that the time in my schedule is so limited because I want to watch and write about everything and hate being forced to choose a limited selection.
-One of the films that I knew I couldn't pass up is "Mr. SOUL!," a documentary produced and directed by Melissa Haizlip (and Samuel D. Pollard, who also has a directing credit).
+One of the films that I knew I couldn't pass up is "Mr. SOUL!," a documentary produced, written, and directed by Melissa Haizlip.
 For those unfamiliar, "SOUL!" was a public television variety show that aired for five years, from 1968-1973.
 On paper, this doesn't sound that exciting, but in reality, it was magic.
 The documentary chronicles both the trajectory of the show and the life of its host and creator, Ellis Haizlip.

 Vibe: